-St. Aloysius Academy shares a special relationship with St. Gabriel Parish, a parish in South Philadelphia staffed with IHM Sisters.
+St. Aloysius Academy shares a special relationship with St. Gabriel Parish, a parish in South Philadelphia.
 Older students partner with younger students to prepare fresh meals that are then frozen and delivered to the parish for people in need.
 St. Aloysius Academy is grateful to families who help with food preparation.
 Families can also take home trays to fill and freeze, and collections are made monthly.

 The GALA is a very special evening for all in attendance.
 Sponsored by the Parent Association, it is the major fundraising event of the year and is held each spring.
 The event features exciting live auctions, cocktails, dinner and dancing.